satwik6941/Exam-seating-arrangement-software-/README.md

 **NOTE**:

 A **sample** CSV file in the repository contains the students' roll numbers for the Python script to function.
-Any CSV file can be uploaded in the code with that particular pattern of roll numbers
+Any CSV file can be uploaded in the code with that particular pattern of roll numbers in the sample CSV file